Summary

 Key roles and responsibilities

-To best serve our customers, these commitments direct our employees to have clear processes and procedures.
-The Service NSW Complaints Handling Guide and Procedures provide information and step-by-step actions for our employees to take when receiving a customer complaint at Service NSW.
+The Service NSW Complaints Handling Guide and Procedure provides information and step-by-step actions for our employees to take when receiving and resolving a customer complaint at Service NSW.

-The table below outlines roles and responsibilities and the way the responsibility is implemented in the context of managing and handling complaints.
+The table below outlines roles and responsibilities for managing complaints:

 Secretary